specify/web-asset-server/image_client/picturae_readme.txt

     sql_csv_utils: .py file which contains functions used to quickly parse sql statements for insert/update/select

-    csv_purger: .py file used to do a controlled purge using md5 and timestamps of upload batches from picturae_import
+    PIC_undo_batch: .py file used to do a controlled purge using md5 and timestamps of upload batches from picturae_import is run under the purge function in client_tools.py example command using MD5 batch code from error tracking db.
+            example:
+               python image_client/client_tools.py -m "0d7903b24a616290cf4c449401068f51:2023-09-13 12:24:02.387138" Botany_PIC purge

     picturae_config.template.py: template for database credentials, and for specifying image and csv folder locations. contains a date_str variable that can be changed in the command line (default behavior